sravani2604/blog/blog/content/blog/Part II - Creating a New App Service in Azure.md

 Now that we have the App Service Plan created, we can get to creating the App Service itself.
 As before go to the Azure Portal, then All Services and search for 'App Service'.
 You will get a few more options this time so click on the one just called 'App Services'.

 Click on '+ Add' button and it will take you to the marketplace where you need to select 'Web App' (normally the first one in the list).
-On the Web App page that appear, click the 'Create' button at the bottom.
+On the Web App page that appears, click the 'Create' button at the bottom.

 From here you should see the Web App blade that you need to put the details into.